 BSL Greetings make people feel welcome

 Learning BSL takes time.
 If you are short on time, just learning basic BSL greetings can really help to make Deaf people feel welcome.
-Older Deaf people, in particular, find it reassuring to meet someone who has a rudimentary knowledge of BSL.
+Older Deaf people, in particular, find it reassuring to meet someone who knows some simple bsl phrases.
 Learning greetings shows you are making an effort to communicate and meet a deaf person’s needs.

 BSL – left hand or right hand?